godotlauncher/launcher-docs/docs/contributing.md

 - [Docs Contributing Guidelines](https://github.com/godotlauncher/launcher-docs/blob/main/CONTRIBUTING.md)

-If you're not sure where to start, check the issues labeled `good first issue` or join the [community Discord](#) to ask.
+If you're not sure where to start, check the issues labeled `good first issue` or join the [community Discord](/community) to ask.

+Interested in localisation?
+Follow the [translation contribution guide](/contributing/translations), open a localisation issue on [GitHub](https://github.com/godotlauncher/launcher/issues/new/choose), or drop feedback in the [community Discord](/community).